eWaterCycle/era5cli/docs/source/instructions.rst

   --hours HOURS

                         Time of day in hours to download data for.
                         Defaults to all hours.
-For every year in :samp:`--years` only these hours will be downloaded.
+For every year only these hours will be downloaded.

   --levels LEVELS